 While investing in property to let can be a fantastic long-term investment, many forget the expenses and problems you can encounter along the way.
 Hundreds of things can go wrong with a property, whether you live there or not – from theft and vandalism to burst pipes and flood damage, the cost of repair for minor and major incidents can quickly stack up.

 Fortunately, you don’t have to let these issues eat into your profits.
-Specialist landlord insurance can protect property-owners against all these risks at their rental properties.
+Specialist landlord insurance can protect property-owners against all these risks at their rental properties (for business premises you’ll need commercial property insurance).
 Not only will your cover help you get the problems fixed right away, but they’ll cover you financially against repair costs, legal costs and more.
 This guide will take you through:

 - What is landlord insurance?

 - What is covered by landlord insurance?

 - How much cover do I need?

 - How to find a insurance provider & choose a policy

 Most homeowners choose to take out home insurance, to cover damage to the property they live in as well as their belongings.
 Landlord insurance works in much the same way but covers the landlord for the property they are renting out to tenants.
 It’s suitable for both experienced landlords with multiple properties, as well as buy-to-let owners who invest in a single property to rent out, meaning its sometimes known as buy-to-let insurance.

 Landlord insurance differs to home insurance in that it also typically covers the risks associated with a rental business.
 This can include such instances as your tenants not paying you, or the cost of rehousing your tenants if they have to move out following property damage for which you’re found liable.
 On some policies, you can even claim the rent you’ve lost in that period.